RAvdek/legendrian_links/README.md

 - dga.py test cases needed for more polynomials.
 - dga.py needs tests for differentials and DGA class methods.
-- Speed up `augsearch` by searching for variables which appear most frequently in a set of polynomials.
 - Add pylint or something to ensure code cleanliness.
 - Review relationships between data structures.
 - Make `legendrian_links` importable as a python library.